osrs-rs/rs2-cache/.github/readme.md

 If you have suggestions for features, or want to add for example a new loader for the cache, feel free to make a pull request.
 For bigger features it is advised to [open an issue](https://github.com/osrs-rs/rs2-cache/issues/new) in order to discuss it beforehand.

-Examples can be found in the [examples](examples/) directory which include the osrs update protocol.

 ## Credits

 - Graham: For his work on [OpenRS2](https://github.com/openrs2/openrs2).
-If you are using Kotlin and working on a RS2 rev server, it is highly recommended to utilize it for any cache related tasks.
+If you are using Kotlin and working on a RS2 rev server, it is highly recommended to utilise it for any cache related tasks.
-- JayArrowz: Created the implementation for the C# backend of rs2-cache.
+- JayArrowz: Created the implementation that allows C# to use rs2-cache.